adminimusRU/OWcustomBalancer/README.md

   * Player list import and export in JSON and plain text formats;
   * Team balancer can take into account player's classes/roles to prevent undesirable compositions (like 5 supports in one team);
   * Options to tweak value of different classes to account different gameplay impact;
-  * Team names are editable.
+  * Team names are editable;
+  * Quick search for players in lobby by name or BattleTag.